huynguy-db/arcion-docs/content/docs/source-setup/Oracle.md

 ---

 # Source Oracle
-**The first four steps (I-IV) are to prepare the Oracle Database for replication and must be executed in an Oracle client.
-The remaining steps (V-VII) are to configure Replicant.**
+**The first five steps (I-V) are to prepare the Oracle Database for replication and must be executed in an Oracle client.
+The remaining steps (VI-VIII) are to configure Replicant.**

-## I. Setup Oracle Driver
+## I. Set up Oracle Driver

 1. Install the appropriate JDBC Driver (Recommended: JDBC Driver 18c and Java 8 compatible ojdbc8 version)
 2. Download ojdbc8.jar from the following link: [Oracle JDBC Driver Download](https://www.oracle.com/database/technologies/jdbc-ucp-122-downloads.html#license-lightbox)